 The Financial Aid Academic Plan is now referred to as the Student Success Plan.

 The Student Success Plan (SSP) will be required for all students with an approved Satisfactory Academic Progress Appeal.
 If the SAP Appeal is approved, you will be notified by email to make an appointment with your assigned Academic Advisor so that an SSP can be developed for you.
 The requirements of the SSP will take effect immediately.
 If you are not currently enrolled, it will take effect for the next term of enrollment.

 SPC's Student Success Plan will always consist of the following requirements:

 - A minimum GPA requirement as established by your Academic Advisor.
-Note that if your current GPA is below 2.0, your Student Success Plan requirement will be greater than a 2.0 GPA of enrolled coursework each term
+Note that if your current cumulative GPA is below 2.0, your Student Success Plan requirement may be greater than a 2.0 GPA of enrolled coursework each term.

 - A minimum Completion Ratio requirement as established by your Academic Advisor.
-Note that if your current Completion Ratio is below 67%, your Student Success Plan requirement will be greater than 67% of enrolled coursework each term
+Note that if your current Completion Ratio is below 67%, your Student Success Plan requirement may be greater than 67% of enrolled coursework each term.

 If you do not adhere to the requirements of your Student Success Plan, you will be placed on Financial Aid Suspension.
 As a result, you will lose your financial aid eligibility.
 No other appeals will be accepted unless the following specific extenuating circumstances apply: